pydoit/doit/doc/dependencies.rst

 calculated-dependencies
 ------------------------

-Calculation of dependencies might be an expensive opration, so not suitable to be done on task-generators.
+Calculation of dependencies might be an expensive operation, so not suitable to be done on task-generators.
 For this situation is better to delegate the calculation of dependencies to another task.
 The task calcutating dependencies must have a python-action returning a dictionary with `file_dep`, `task_dep`, `result_dep`, `uptodate` or another `calc_dep`.

 On the example below ``mod_deps`` prints on the screen all direct dependencies from a module.
 The dependencies itself are calculated on task ``get_dep`` (note: get_dep has a fake implementation where the results are taken from a dict).